Guided Forest Therapy Sessions

-(Based on the practice of Shinrin-yoku, or Forestbathing)
+(based on the practice of Shinrin-Yoku)

 "The forest is the therapist; the guide opens the doors" -M. Amos Clifford